dissemin/dissemin/doc/proposal.md

 paper according to a recent study [1].
 But the time required is not the only hurdle: researchers need to understand the policies of their publishers and find the repository that suits their needs.

-Universities adopt open access policies to foster green open access, but lack tools to enforce them.
+Meanwhile, universities adopt open access policies to foster green open access, but lack tools to enforce them.
 When a university runs an institutional repository, it is easy to get the list of publications in the repository, but it is much harder to find the missing ones without requiring the researchers to report them manually.
 Neither researchers nor universities have a simple way to get the list of their publications that are not available in any repository.

-Our aim is to solve this problem, by building a system that leverages various metadata sources to get the publications list of researchers.
+Our goal is to solve these two problems: easing deposits in repositories and providing tools for open access policies.
+To do so, we build a system that leverages various metadata sources to get the publications list of researchers affiliated to a given university.
 The tool helps researchers to upload their papers and universities to measure the availability of their research output in open repositories.
+The key feature is that the system is not a repository itself and is not tied to a particular repository, but more a form of search engine.

 We first give a quick tour of the tool, implemented as a web platform.
 Then, we review the technical and administrative challenges behind the project.
-Finally, we hope that the questions and reactions of the audience will help us to improve the tool and to adapt it to the needs of the community.
+Finally, we hope that the questions and reactions of the audience will help us to improve the system and to adapt it to the needs of the community.

 #### 2. Overview of the system